AviatrixSystems/Docs/HowTos/transit_solution_activemesh_spoke_snat_dnat_rfc1918.rst

 in Global Transit Network Workflow.

 Step 5.
-Configure `Aviatrix DNAT function <https://docs.aviatrix.com/HowTos/gateway.html#destination-nat>`__ on Aviatrix Spoke Gateway for the traffic which is initiated from on-prem to cloud spoke network
+Configure Aviatrix DNAT function on Aviatrix Spoke Gateway for the traffic which is initiated from on-prem to cloud spoke network
 -------------------------

-This action instructs the spoke gateway to translate a destination address from a Virtual IP of cloud instance to a Real IP of cloud instance in Cloud Spoke VPC.
+This action instructs the spoke gateway to translate a destination address from a Virtual IP of cloud instance to a Real IP of cloud instance in cloud spoke VPC.
+Please refer to `Aviatrix DNAT function doc <https://docs.aviatrix.com/HowTos/gateway.html#destination-nat>`__.

 To configure: